MusicWeb International One of the most grown-up review sites around 2023

 Ślusarczyk, Przemysław (b.1973) is a Polish composer who appears to have written three cello concertos in 1992.
 One is for cello, five concertante instruments and strings, and subtitled Autumn's Time Panorama.
 Another is called Love's Music and may only exist in a version for cello and piano.
 The third is for cello, strings and timpani and called Alchemic's Garted.
 The ordering is unclear but one of these - the second - can be heard on SoundCloud.

-Smirnova, Tatiana (b.1940) is a Russian composer who wrote a concerto-symphony for cello and chamber orchestra in 1987 that has been recorded by Nikolai Solonovich for the Moscow Conservatoire’s label.
-A live performance of the work can be seen and heard on YouTube.
+Smirnova, Tatiana (1940-2018) was a Russian composer who wrote a concerto-symphony for cello and chamber orchestra in 1987 that has been recorded by Nikolai Solonovich for the Moscow Conservatoire’s label.
+He can also be heard in a live performance of the work on YouTube.

 Smit Sibinga, Theo (1899-1958) was a Dutch composer who lived for many years in the Dutch East Indies.
 He wrote a concerto for cello and orchestra in 1937.

 Smith, Gabriella (b.1991) is an American composer and environmentalist who wrote a cello concerto called Lost Coast.
 This is a dynamic work that was recorded by Gabriel Cabezas for Bedroom Community in 2021 with a soundscape predominantly comprised of layered voice and cello.
+This may be heard on YouTube.
 An orchestral version was premiered by Gabriel Cabezas in 2023.

 Smith, Kile (b.1956) is an American composer who wrote a cello concerto called And Seeing the Multitudes in 2014.